AlekVolsk/TCI/README.md

 ## Plugin options

 **Security Key**.
 It is necessary to protect the site from possible DDOS attacks.
-Automatically generated the first time the plugin is saved.
+Automatically generated after you save plugin parameters first time.

 **Telegram server** \*.
 URL of the service which returns posts from any public Telegram channel in JSON format.
 The default value is  `https://tg.i-c-a.su/`.